-- Note 1: Public bus, tram and tram recovery vehicle are defined in the dictionary. - Note 2: The exceptions and defence provided in rule 158 do not apply to tramways. - (2) A driver may drive in a tramway if: - (a) it is necessary for the driver to drive in the tramway to avoid an obstruction; and - (b) when driving in the tramway, the driver does not move into the path of an approaching tram or public bus travelling in the tramway. - Note: Obstruction is defined in the dictionary. - (3) A tramway is a part of a road with tram tracks that : - (a) is between a tramway sign and an end tramway sign; and - (b) is marked along the left side of the tracks (when facing the direction of travel of a tram on the tracks) by either: - (i) 2 continuous yellow lines parallel to the tracks; or - (ii) a structure (for example, a dividing strip, pedestrian refuge, traffic island, row of bollards or separation kerb), whether or not the structure is also being used to indicate a safety zone;
+- Note 1: Public bus, tram and tram recovery vehicle are defined in the dictionary. - Note 2: The exceptions and defence provided in rule 158 do not apply to tramways. - (2) A driver may drive in a tramway if: - (a) it is necessary for the driver to drive in the tramway to avoid an obstruction; and - (b) when driving in the tramway, the driver does not move into the path of an approaching tram or public bus travelling in the tramway. - Note: Obstruction is defined in the dictionary. - (3) A tramway is a part of a road with tram tracks that : - (a) is between a tramway sign and an end tramway sign; and but does include any part of the road where vehicles are permitted to cross the tramway.

+- (b) is marked along the left side of the tracks (when facing the direction of travel of a tram on the tracks) by either: - (i) 2 continuous yellow lines parallel to the tracks; or - (ii) a structure (for example, a dividing strip, pedestrian refuge, traffic island, row of bollards or separation kerb), whether or not the structure is also being used to indicate a safety zone;